BSN Program in Los Angeles

 3 Technology Fee includes student technical support, Office 365, blended and online course delivery/learning management system, mobile app, student portal technology and access, and required electronic course materials/software.

 Note 1: Students who wish to take Challenge Exams will be subject to a fee of $100 for each Challenge exam.
-Please see the campus Bursar Office for a full price listing.
+Please see the campus Student Accounts Office for a full price listing.

 Note 3: The Total Tuition Cost can be converted to Cost per Credit Hour by using the following calculation: